openworm/robots/WormSim/README.md

     make
     make install

 5) Look carefully at the resulting output and check for any error messages (there shouldn't be any...).
 Fix and repeat step 4 if necessary.
+An error you may see will indicate 'machine \'make\' not recognized'.
+This means that your build (and potentially host) machine are not set correctly for configure.
+If this is the case, and assuming you are running a 64-bit, x86 processor, try running the following commands instead:

+    cd sundials-2.3.0
+    ./configure CC=g++ --build=x86_64 --host=x86_64 --prefix=$idaInstallDir --disable-mpi --disable-fcmix
+    make
+    make install

 6) You should now be able to proceed to running the simulator.

 ### Usage guide: